mongolab/dex/README.md

 * linesProcessed - The number of entries from which Dex successfully extracted queries.
 * linesRecommended - The number of lines that prompted an index recommendation.
+* timedOut - True if the Dex operation times out per the -t/--timeout flag.
+* timeoutInMinutes - If timedOut is true, this contains the time.

 #### Watch Mode Output to STDERR